-Generac warrants to the original purchaser that its generators will be free from defects in materials or work-manship for the period set forth below from date of original purchase.
-During said warranty period, Generac will, at its option, repair or replace any part which, upon examination by Generac or Generac Authorized Distributors and/or Dealers, is found to be defective under normal use and service.
+Generac warrants to the original owner and subsequent purchasers from the date of purchase by the original owner, that its generators will be free from defects in materials or workmanship for the period as set forth below.
+During said warranty period, Generac will, at its option, repair or regard any part which, upon examination by Generac or a Generac Authorized Distributor and/or Dealer thereof, is found to be defective from normal and service.